Bartender Resume Examples and Templates for 2023

 Senior-Level Profile Example

-Entry-Level Experience Example
+Entry-Level Profile Example

-Senior-Level Experience Example
+Senior-Level Professional Experience Example

-Lead Bartender, DoubleTree Hotel, Dallas, TX | June 2016 to Present
+Lead Bartender, DoubleTree Hotel, Dallas, TX | June 2016 to present

 • Work high-volume shifts in both the cocktail lounge and fine-dining restaurant